florencia-irena/Map_First_Day/README.md

 Map_First_Day
 =============

-The first codes I have in maps
+The first codes I have in maps.
+Some simple markers, and events, and shapes.